 A Participant and Spouse may reject the Surviving Spouse Annuity Benefit (or revoke a previous rejection) at any time before the effective date of the benefit, that is, before the first day of the first month for which a benefit is payable.
-A Participant and Spouse shall, in any event, have the right to exercise this choice up to 90 days after they have been advised by the Trustees of the effect of such choice on the benefit.
+A Participant and Spouse shall, in any event, have the right to exercise this choice up to 180 days after they have been advised by the Trustees of the effect of such choice on the benefit, but not later than the date their benefit commences.